Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Hi everyone!
 Today I want to write about a statistic about Addiction among UK youth, which was written by PFA Research in 2019.
 As i am young myself,

 First of all lets break down the results: The main results from the bar chart show, that by far marijuana is the most common addiction amonst UK youth whichs followed by alcohol and presription drugs.
+For age 18-26 Prescripts
 Furthermore